ddbj/submission-excel2xml/README.md

 * example-0001_Experiment.xml
 * example-0001_Run.xml

 Validate the XMLs by specifying the submission ID.
+The XML and xsd files must be under the submission-excel2xml directory.
 ```
 singularity exec excel2xml.simg validate_dra_meta.rb -a example -i 0001
 ```